National Christian Foundation

-National Christian Foundation (NCF) is a US non-profit organization that assists donors in donating to charitable causes.
-NCF accepts non-cash assets and is the nation's largest provider of donor-advised funds focused primarily on Christian donors.
+The National Christian Foundation (NCF) is a US nonprofit that assists donors in donating to charitable causes.
+NCF accepts noncash assets and is the nation's largest provider of Christian-centric donor-advised funds.
 Since 1982, NCF has granted over $14.5 billion to causes and charities.

 History

 In 1982, Evangelical Christian author and entrepreneur Larry Burkett, financial author and advisor Ron Blue, and tax attorney Terry Parker founded the National Christian Foundation.

 Headquartered in Alpharetta, Georgia, NCF began adding local offices throughout the United States in 2000.
 In 2018, NCF reported having 28 local offices in cities across the country, including Dallas, Orlando, Chicago, and Seattle.
 These local offices are community-based and act as liaisons to the national organization.

 In 2021, NCF distributed its $14 billion to more than 71,000 charities since its founding.
 This has led it to be ranked as the 6th largest non-profit organization in the United States.